 “You shall love the LORD your God with all your heart and with all your soul and with all your might.”

 Second to the Greatest Commandment is the Golden Rule which tells us to treat our enemies, partners, family, friends and church mates the way how we’ll like them to treat us:

 “So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.”

 Is there someone in your life you have to change your thoughts, words or actions towards so that you can love them?
 Is there someone you have to put things right with?
-Is there a relative or friend who could well do with a word of encouragement or a hug from you?
+Is there a relative or friend who could well do with a word of encouragement from you?
 This Valentine’s Day, here is my prayer for your welfare:

 “Dear God, please bless the person reading this.
 May you assure him/her of your great love for him/her.
 Remind him/her that it is because of Your agape love, that eros, storge, and philia all have meaning.

 “Even as the world celebrates love this Valentine’s Day, let him/her experience your gentle guidance and immense favour in all of his/her relationships, be it with their significant other or with their singlehood, their family, their friends, their colleagues, their study mates, and all other social affiliates, including their enemies.

 “Where forgiveness and reconciliation are needed, let there be mercy and trust restored.

 “Where affirmation is needed, let there be sincere assurance, words of kindness and encouragement, and appropriate acts of provision.

 “Where communication and fellowship is needed, let there be gentle understanding, opportunity and good memories spent with each other or one another.